 You have two options for making your Optic broadband connection wireless.
 Optic provides managed wi-fi service, which includes a commercial-grade wireless router for a nominal monthly charge.
 You may also purchase a wireless router of your choosing.

-CTC will provide service to one device.
+Optic will provide service to one device.
 If you wish to add additional computers, you may do so by purchasing a router or other networking device that allows you to do so.
-CTC sells routers.
+Optic also sells routers.

 On our new network (installed in 2013), you simply need to plug in your new computer to your Internet jack.
 You no longer are required to put IP addresses in your computer.